- List examples of ways you can support children’s physical development indoors.

 Put on some music and invite children to a dance party.
 Dancing requires active, constant movement.
 Dancing involves coordination, flexibility, and strength, and it helps increase preschoolers’ ranges of motion (National Dance Education Organization, 2011).
 Dancing can also help with children’s awareness of self with regard to their body and spatial awareness.
 Adjust the environment if you need to make more space, and encourage children to make suggestions about favorite songs or types of music.
 You can also arrange for “work-out time” to do simple exercises with children.
-These exercises can be more fun if you incorporate music.
+These exercises like yoga and zumba can be more fun if you incorporate music.

 With a little imagination and outside-the-box thinking, you can come up with numerous fun activities to keep children active throughout the day.
 For example, you can set up an indoor basketball game with crumpled up newspaper “balls” that children throw into a cardboard box or any type of basket, or you can ask children to “ice skate” wearing socks on a smooth floor.
 While making sure children are safe at all times, there are limitless possibilities to what you can do in your classroom!

 Physical activity may be experienced and expressed differently by children with developmental disabilities.
-For these children you may have to adapt your curriculum and environment, as well as your classroom activities to enable them to succeed.
-If you are working with children with special learning needs, think about how your existing practices are enabling them to succeed.
+For these children you may have to adapt or modify your curriculum and environment, as well as classroom activities to enable them to succeed.
+If you are working with children with special learning needs, think about how your existing practices have enabled them to succeed.
 Think about busy center work, transitions from one activity to another, lunch, naptime, potty time, free play time indoors and outdoors, as well as other school events.
-What are some things you are currently doing to support the physical development of all children in your care during the times mentioned above?
+What are some things you are doing currently that support the physical development of all children in your care during the times mentioned above?

-Some children in your care may have conditions that affect their motor development, including physical and cognitive disabilities, neurological and perceptual disorders, and attention-deficit/hyperactivity disorder.
-Children with individualized education programs (IEPs) have a specific plan to help them meet their personal goals and objectives.
-In general, these children will need changes or adaptations to the curriculum, classroom environment, and daily preschool activities.
-Children with physical and other developmental disabilities may need related services to ensure that they fully access their classroom and school curriculum, activities, environments, extracurricular activities, and school events.
+Some children in your care may have conditions that affect their motor skills, including physical and cognitive disabilities, neurological, genetic and perceptual disorders, and attention-deficit/hyperactivity disorder.
+Children with an Individualized Education Program (IEP) have a specific education plan to help them meet their personal goals and objectives.
+In general, these children may need modifications or adaptations to the curriculum, classroom environment, and daily preschool activities.
+Children with physical and other developmental disabilities may have a full team of support personnel to ensure that they are fully able to access their classroom and school curriculum, activities, environments, extracurricular activities, and school events.
 This team may include their parents or guardian, general education teacher, special education teacher, Physical Therapist, Occupational Therapist, Speech and Language Pathologist, a school psychologist, or even a social worker.

-Children with physical disabilities may have difficulties with motor coordination and muscle strength.
-While some children may be able to engage in play and self-help activities with minimal or no help at all, other children may need significant support and may require the use of assistive technology.
+Children with physical disabilities may have difficulties with motor planning, coordination, range of motion, and muscle strength.
+While some children may be able to engage in play and self-help activities with minimal support or no help at all, other children may need significant assistance and require the use of adaptive equipment or assistive technology.
 This could include equipment, such as wheelchairs, gait trainers or braces to enable them to move and explore their environment.
-Some children may also require assistive technology like communication devices that let them communicate and interact with others.
+Some children may also require assistive technology like communication devices that let them communicate and interact with their peers.
 Children with physical disabilities may also have visual, hearing, or intellectual impairments that require the use of significant supports and accommodations when it comes to daily classroom activities.
-You may be working with children who have low muscle tone (leading to poor balance) and you will have to support their access and participation in motor activities.
-You may encounter children with attention-deficit/hyperactivity disorder who may sometimes be extremely active, impulsive, or more easily distracted, and you will have to support their successful participation in your program activities.
+You may be working with children who have low muscle tone (leading to poor balance and stability) so you will need to support their body to help them participate in motor activities.
+You may encounter children with attention-deficit/hyperactivity disorder who may sometimes be extremely active, impulsive, or more easily distracted, and you will need to support their safe and successful participation in your classroom and program activities.

-To create a more inclusive environment and support all learners, you must assume an inclusive attitude.
+It is important to assume a inclusive attitude when imagining and creating your classroom environment.
 Your facility is compliant with the Americans with Disabilities Act (ADA), so at a minimum children and families with a variety of physical needs can access your building.
-You must go beyond access, however.
-Make sure all children and families feel welcome and involved.
+However, it is important to go beyond access and to make sure all children and families feel welcome and involved.
 The Kids Included Together (KIT) program, Building Blocks, and Cara’s Kit can be valuable resources for ideas on helping to support the development of all children in your classroom.
-These resources, from the Council for Exceptional Children Division for Early Childhood provide practical, real-world ways to help children succeed in their environments.
-When a child with identified special needs enters your program, work with the disability specialists Inclusion Action Team to make sure you and the staff members know how to support the child’s physical development.
-You can be a resource for brainstorming and for providing materials.
+These resources, from the Council for Exceptional Children Division for Early Childhood, provide practical real-world ways to help children succeed in their environments.
+When a child with identified disabilities enters your program, work with the disability specialists and Inclusion Action Team to make sure you and other staff members know how to support the child’s physical development.
+You’re not only a resource but an advocate for children in your care.
 Consider these quick and easy adaptations:

 Child has a hard time gripping or catching a ball.